machingclee/machingclee.github.io/static/media/244-sql-function-to-generate-date.e4c4657f.md

 ---
-title: "SQL Functions to Generate `created_at` and human-readable `Date`"
+title: "SQL Functions to Generate created_at, human-readable created_at and updated_at"
 date: 2024-03-01
 id: blog0244
 tag: sql
 intro: "Convenient simple functions to set as default in SQL."
-toc: false
+toc: true
 ---

 <style>